torgodly/visitor/README.md

 visitor()->visit(); // create a visit log
 ```

-use `Shetabit\Visitor\Traits\Visitable` trait in your models, then you can save visit's log for your models like the below
+use `torgodly\Visitor\Traits\Visitable` trait in your models, then you can save visit's log for your models like the below

 ```php
 // or you can save log like the below